vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 I don't need to sleep super-early, but it's good to not stay up too late.
 Set calendar reminders for these.

-### (preparation / direct) Reminder to eat so that I finish about 14 hours prior to my expected blood draw time
+### (preparation / accuracy of testing) Reminder to eat so that I finish about 14 hours prior to my expected blood draw time

 This will depend on the specific appointment time, if any; if no appointment, use the estimated time of walk-in.

 ### (local IM post / cyclic personal chores) Shopping reminder for two days prior to the appointment

+It'll be good to get grocery shopping done so that I don't have to scramble on or after the day of the appointment.
 Carrying heavy grocery bags can be a challenge after having blood draw in an arm.

 ### (local IM post / weather check) Weather check reminder for two days prior to the appointment